 These fried rice balls are a great way to use up leftover fried rice.
-The rice is formed into balls that are breaded and deep fried – they are great as a snack or appetizer!
+The rice is formed into balls that are breaded and pan fried – they are great as a snack or appetizer!

 I love fried rice.
 Stir-fried with soy sauce or salt and mixed with some vegetables, the bland starch is transformed into a tasty dish.

 So, what could be better than eating fried rice on its own?
 How about actually frying it?
-I tried it and I think I might actually like these fried rice balls better than the fried mac and cheese balls I made recently.
+I tried it, and I think I might actually like these fried rice balls better than the fried mac and cheese balls I made recently.
 They make for a really tasty appetizer or snack.

 Ingredients

-• Leftover fried rice
+- Leftover fried rice

-• Bread crumbs
+- Bread crumbs

-• Whisked eggs
+- Whisked eggs

-• All-purpose flour
+- All-purpose flour

-How to Make Fried Rice Balls
+How to Make Them

-First, get your breading bowls ready.
 You’ll need one bowl for breadcrumbs, one for whisked eggs, and another one for flour.

 Once you have your fried rice, scoop some of the rice mixture and pack it tightly into a ball using the palm of your hand.
+Roll the rice ball in the flour first.
+Your ball may loosen so continue to squeeze it to keep it tightly packed.

+Next, dip the ball in the whisked eggs.
+Keep squeezing the ball to keep it together.
 Finally, roll it in the breadcrumbs until it’s completely coated.
 Place the breaded rice ball on a plate and repeat with the rest of the rice.

 To fry the rice balls, pour the oil into the skillet or pan and heat it over medium heat.
 There should be enough oil to easily turn the balls in it.
 They don’t need to be covered.